 At peak season, even priority ticket holders may have to wait to enter the building.
 Guided tours are a good way to skip the lines.
-Savings may be had by booking guided tours to multiple sites, e.g. combining with St Mark’s Basilica (some combination tours are a brisk two hours, but three or four hour tours are less rushed), gondola rides, or a variety of museum passes or transportation travel cards.
+Savings may be had by booking guided tours to multiple sites, e.g. combining with St Mark’s Basilica (some combination tours are a brisk two hours, but three-hour tours are less rushed), gondola rides, or a variety of museum passes or transportation travel cards.

 After hours night visits are very pleasant too but these tours are pricey.
 Combination tours are possible to see the Doge’s Palace and St Mark Basilica at night — the venues are beautifully lit and uncrowded for those that can afford the ticket prices.

 Admission to the Doge’s Palace is around €22 and also includes admission to the three civic museums at San Marco (Correr Museum, National Archaeological Museum, Biblioteca Marciana).
 Tickets are not sold for individual museums.
 These four sights are sometimes referred to as the four museums of San Marco.
 Tickets are generally valid for three months — the three civic museums must be seen in one session with the Doge’s Palace a separate visit.

 Almost all Venice Museum Passes include the Doge’s Palace.